BrunoSullivan1707/Bruno-Sullivan/README.md

 # Bruno Sullivan

-Economics and Statistics student at the University of Toronto with interests in asset management, credit markets, financial econometrics, and international economic policy.
+Master of Financial Economics student at the University of Toronto with interests in fixed income markets, sales and trading and financial econometrics.

 ## Selected Research